How I use Claude Code on the job

 - Infinite exploration - Claude reads file after file without scope.
 Use sub-agents so only the summary comes back.

-- Skipping the plan - The most expensive failure.
-A thrown-away implementation costs more than five minutes reviewing a plan.
+- Skipping the plan - A thrown-away implementation costs more than five minutes reviewing a plan.

 Security